Matwoj89/Restaurant-billing-system/README.md

 My project is build in **OOP paradigm**.
 It contains parents, child classes and inheritances.

 User is able to choose from few position on the restaurant menu.
-Menu is divided into categories e.g main starters, main dishes, drinks etc.
+Menu is divided into categories e.g starters, main dishes, drinks etc.
 Every dish has its price setted as double in SuperClass_Parent.
 Tax for every dish stands at 10% of its price.
-Price of order parts is divided for: cost of meal, cost of drinks and total cost.
+Price of order part is divided for: cost of meal, cost of drinks and total cost.
 Subtotal cost of order complemented with for tax(10%) which equals TOTAL.

 After collecting an order user have to choose active buttons.
 There are 6 options: